dtunikov/go-db-stream/README.md

 ## Contribute

 Sequin is open source (MIT license).
-The project is just getting started, so the best way to contribute right now is to open an issue or join the [Discord Server](https://discord.gg/BV8wFXvNtY) and let us know what you want to build.
+The project is just getting started, so the best way to contribute right now is to open an issue.